LACourtenay/Reevaluating_Computer_Vision_Taphonomic_Equifinality/README.md

   * Original paper - https://doi.org/10.1080/08912963.2023.2242370
   * Original dataset - https://doi.org/10.17632/3bm34bp6p4.1

-For computer vision analysis data must simply be in a folder called DS1, DS2 or DS3, while the samples should be placed into their corresponding folders (cut marks should be placed in a folder called "cut marks", etc).
-For deep learning applications, data must be additionally sorted into a folder called "Train" within either "DS1", "DS2", or "DS3".
+For all applications, data must be sorted into a folder called "Train" within either "DS1", "DS2", or "DS3".
 Inside the train folder, the user needs to sort the images also into their corresponding class folders, e.g. in DS1 the Train folder must contain a folder containing the crocodile tooth marks, and one containing the cut marks.
 The code will then sort the data from the train folder into either the test or validation folder, according to the train:test:validation split.

-The general structure of the directory for deep learning applications should therefore be as follows, before executing any of the code:
+The general structure of the directory should therefore be as follows, before executing any of the code:

 ```
 ./